|Female, Rape & Solitary Confinement

-Finally in this regards, I would argue that female immigrants at temporary and private “jails,” American Indians at tribal custody facilities, female juveniles at detention centers, and detainees or females “held” for trial may not be counted accurately in general prison population counts.
+Finally in this regards, it can be argued that female immigrants at temporary and private “jails,” American Indians at tribal custody facilities, female juveniles at detention centers, and detainees or females “held” for trial may not be counted accurately in general prison population counts.
 However, those prisoners can for disciplinary, protection, or prevention explanations be placed in SEG without consequence to custody personnel opening the door for mistreatment and abuse.
 Fact is, at the core of the chapter is the mental and sexual abuse of females in SEG and in general prison populations.
-Frankly, there are few concerns about females in SEG cells, let alone about a few thousand immigrant, American Indian, and juvenile prisoners.
-For example, The National Prison Rape Elimination Commission (2009) advises that rates of sexual abuse appear to be much higher for confined youth than they are for adult prisoners.
-According to the Bureau of Justice Statistics (BJS, 2010), the rate of sexual abuse in adult facilities, based only on substantiated allegations captured in facility records, was 2.91 per 1,000 incarcerated prisoners in 2006.
-The parallel rate in juvenile facilities was more than five times greater: 16.8 per 1,000 (BJS, 2010).
-The actual extent of sexual abuse in residential facilities and SEG units remains a mystery.
+Frankly, there are few concerns about females prisoner issues, let alone concern over a few thousand illegals, American Indians, and juvenile prisoners.

 It should be acknowledged that a difference exists between separating prisoners through correctional classification practices which results in segregating prisoners and SEG as used throughout this chapter (Stevens, 2005).
 Correctional response to what many perceived as unmanageable prisons, prison systems radically turned to lockdown and “administrative segregation” (entire prison populations such as mental health and sex offender units) as a way to manage prisoner behavior and to provide programs, services, and supervision styles (Kupers, Dronet, & Winter, 2006; Stevens, 2006).
 Sections of prisons and new structures were built dedicated to “administrative segregation,” thus, the supermaximum security prison emerged (Riveland, 1999; Scharff-Smith, 2006).
 Studies on supermax facilities largely have been among male prisoners, but we can take some guidance from those studies.
 For instance twelve years ago, former state corrections director Chase Riveland (1999) wrote a report for the National Institute of Corrections (NIC).
 Riveland states that "(i)nsofar as possible, mentally ill inmates should be excluded from extended control facilities (as) much of the regime common to extended control facilities may be unnecessary, and even counter-productive, for this population."
 Five years later, William C. Collins (2004) declares that mental health conditions in supermax prisons were a major litigation-related issue.
 On one hand, correctional managers are cognizant of their Constitutional legal and moral responsibilities towards prisoners when attempting to provide care-with-custody.
 Trying to find balance between human right and moral practices with care tied to custodial supervision and care is a difficult endeavor.
 Yet an alternative and productive method of supervising prisoners has to be found.
 As we journey through the evidence that follows, most of which emphasizes both the deterioration of mental health and the sexual assault of female prisoners as the primary outcomes of SEC, your perspective about the future of prison might change.
 Yet, there have been some advantages claimed in prisoner accounts of SEG.